Thai Crunch Salad with Peanut Dressing is a light and healthy salad recipe that's packed with craveable flavor and crunch!

 Directions

-- Add ingredients for Thai Peanut Dressing into a mason jar or bowl then shake or whisk to combine.
+• Add ingredients for Thai Peanut Dressing into bowl then whisk to combine.
 Taste then adjust lime juice for more acid, and/or add water to thin if necessary.

 Was searching through your recipe index to find something to use up a bunch of leftover cabbage mix and made this last night.
 IT IS SO DELICIOUS